yewstack/yew/docs/getting-started/build-a-sample-app.md

 ## Create Project

-To get started, create a new cargo project:
+To get started, create a new cargo project.

 ```bash
 cargo new yew-app